-Finance costs of \$1.0 million were \$0.6 million higher than 2011, primarily due to interest costs related to the long-term debt used to finance the O'Connell acquisition and to a lesser extent interest on long-term debt used to finance recent equipment purchases.
+Finance costs of \$1.0 million were \$0.2 million higher than 2011, primarily due to interest costs on long-term debt used to finance equipment purchases in 2012.

-In 2012, income tax expense of \$6.9 million was \$2.6 million higher than 2011, consistent with higher pre-tax earnings in 2012.
+In 2012, income tax expense of \$10.2 million was \$6.2 million higher than 2011, consistent with higher pre-tax earnings in the fourth quarter of 2012.
+Additionally, the company's effective tax rate increased, as the Company generated significant earnings in jurisdictions with higher income tax rates.